garethrees/garethrees.github.com/_posts/2012-08-19-redirect-to-next-action-in-rails.md

 ---
 layout: post
-title: Rails – Redirect To Next Action
+title: Redirect To Next Action in Rails
 meta: Redirect to a different next action in Ruby on Rails
 ---